On the surface, it may seem that the VPN market is teeming with various companies competing for a piece of the growing consumer VPN pie.

 #1 Data privacy

-If the companies are actually located in a 5/9/14 Eyes country, which are typically high-surveillance countries.
+If the parent companies are actually located in a 5/9/14 Eyes country, which are typically high-surveillance countries, users’ data could be wide open to those governments.
 If they are in Russia, China, and other authoritarian/repressive governments, they are forced to provide their data to the governments on a default basis.
 The parent company may also be willing to sell user data.

 “If U.S. intelligence experts believe Beijing and Moscow are leveraging Chinese and Russian-made technology to surveil Americans, surely DHS should also be concerned about Americans sending their web browsing data directly to China and Russia.”

 #2 Data security